 Some specialist vehicles such as emergency service vehicles, Petroleum Regulation Vehicles and military vehicles, may require a specialist installation or specialist equipment.
-More information can be obtained from FCS.

 Installation

 Fleet operators should take appropriate steps to make sure that the electrical devices are installed to an acceptable standard.